 What to pack for the hike

-If you are someone with a fear of heights, the walk can be somewhat dizzying.
+Visiting Machu Picchu Mountain is a fantastic experience, but the walk might make you feel dizzy if you are afraid of heights.
 Besides that, the trail can be very steep.
-If you plan to enjoy this walk, the morning may be an ideal time.
+If you plan to enjoy this walk, the morning may be ideal.
 You will find cooler temperatures and sectors with more shade.
+Remember that the average altitude at Machu Picchu is approximately 2,430 meters above sea level.

 As for tips, we recommend not forgetting to take these essentials for your trip: